 Oxygen therapy has a wide range of applications.
 It is primarily used for conditions that cause low blood oxygen or hypoxemia, including:

-Oxygen therapies may also be used to reduce cancer symptoms and shrink tumors.
+Oxygen therapy for cancer treatment is also used to reduce cancer symptoms and shrink tumors.
 As mentioned, studies suggest that tumors may actually thrive in oxygen-starved environments.
 This gives them an extra edge that allows them to metastasize and proliferate.

 Oxygen therapy may also be used for broader health purposes.
 Oxygen therapy may contribute to reduced inflammation by activating certain anti-inflammatory pathways.
 This may help to reduce symptoms of rheumatoid arthritis and general joint pains.
 Providing more oxygen may also support healing by promoting blood flow, which allows for more oxygen and nutrients throughout the body.